 I love Carol because she is good at cooking my favourite food, I have my own bedroom and she makes me laugh.

-You can call the National Insurance general enquiries helpline on 0300 200 3500 or take a look at HMRC’s e-learning package for foster carers.
+You can call the National Insurance general enquiries helpline on 0300 200 3500 or take a look at HMRC’straining, support and development for foster carers.
 You can also get free advice from The Fostering Network.
 If you’ve been approved as a foster carer with us, you automatically get membership to the network, including access to the helpline on 0207 401 9582.
 Alternatively, you can email them.

 If you need more information or support we are happy to discuss your NICs, so please get in touch.
 If you ask for a call back, an advisor from your local team will get in touch to explain more about how to become a foster carer, and answer any questions you have about foster care pay and self-employment.